Seven-arm octopus: Distribution

-The type specimen of H. atlanticus was collected in the Atlantic Ocean at (west of the Azores).
+The type specimen was collected in the Atlantic Ocean at (west of the Azores).
 It is deposited at the University of Copenhagen Zoological Museum.

 Since then, several specimens have been caught throughout the Atlantic, as far as the Azores archipelago and near South Georgia Island.

 In 2002, a single specimen of giant proportions was caught by fishermen trawling at a depth of 920 m off the eastern Chatham Rise, New Zealand.
 This specimen, the largest of this species and of all octopuses, was the first validated record of Haliphron from the South Pacific.
 It had a mantle length of 0.69 m, a total length of 2.90 m, and a weight of 61.0 kg, although it was incomplete.